 (a) Number of Affordable Units.
-The applicant for a Great Estate PUD shall make provision for a number of units equal to 10% of the total number of units (rounded to the nearest whole number) to be made available as low or ~~mediate~~moderate income housing units ("affordable units") as defined in M.G.L. c.
+The applicant for a Great Estate PUD shall make provision for a number of units equal to 10% of the total number of units (rounded to the nearest whole number) to be made available as low or mediate income housing units ("affordable units") as defined in M.G.L. c.
 40B, s.
 20 (or successor statutory provision) and shall qualify as Affordable Housing" includable in the Subsidized Housing Inventory ("SHI") (or successor counting mechanism) under applicable regulations of the Massachusetts Department of Housing and Community Development ("DHCD") or other applicable legal authority.

 (b) Location of Affordable Units.
 One or more affordable units may be located on-site.
 Any such units shall be included in the total number of units allowable on the site of the Great Estate PUD and such units shall be age-restricted.
 One or more affordable units may be located off-site.
 If so located, then the number of such units may be in addition to the number of units allowed on-site.
-Such off-site units may include units in a rehabilitated historic structure at property owned by the Governor Stoughton Trustees.
+Such off-site units shall [?????]